Tautological consequence: Example

 The conclusion of this argument is a logical consequence of the premises because it is impossible for all the premises to be true while the conclusion false.

 Reviewing the truth table, it turns out the conclusion of the argument is not a tautological consequence of the premise.
 Not every row that assigns T to the premise also assigns T to the conclusion.
 In particular, it is the second row that assigns T to a ∧ b, but does not assign T to c.

 Denotation and properties

+Tautological consequence can also be defined as $P_1$ ∧ $P_2$ ∧ ... ∧ $P_n$ → $Q$ is a substitution instance of a tautology, with the same effect.

 It follows from the definition that if a proposition p is a contradiction then p tautologically implies every proposition, because there is no truth valuation that causes p to be true and so the definition of tautological implication is trivially satisfied.
 Similarly, if p is a tautology then p is tautologically implied by every proposition.